 Well, that about covers the process.
 If you have a helper and a couple of hours it really is not a big deal.
 Hopefully, my experience proves helpful and can save you some time and energy.

-Also if you are looking for an inversion table, check out my post, Best Inversion Tables for Back Pain for some great ideas.
+Also if you are looking for an inversion table, check out my top recommendation.

 If you have any questions or comments, please leave them below.
 Thanks for stopping by today!